-The large tarp that was placed on the structure after it was cut into pieces to protect the interior from the elements is ever so slightly visible.
+Ever so slightly visible is the large tarp that was placed on the structure after it was cut into sectios to protect the interior from the elements.
 The two large masonry columns from the front porch can be seen lying on the ground to the right of the portion of the house that has yet to be moved.
 No other preparations that were made to the route of the move show up in the satellite image.
 The new foundation on Church Street has yet to be built in the satellite imagery.

 The satellite image was taken by one of Digital Globe’s earth observation satellites in sun synchronous orbit, likely QuickBird, WordView-1 or WorldView-2.
 These satellites operate between 280 and 478 miles above the earth and are traveling between roughly 300 to 700 miles-per-hour.
 Considering these distances and speeds the images they produce are very impressive.

 Zooming in even further to Google Street View the images seen are from July 2008 (Thank you Google for labeling the street view images with the dates they were taken!) showing the structure still in one piece prior to any moving preparations being made.
 These images also show that the lots on the north east corner of Madison and Magazine Streets as recently “cleared” and the MDAH HRI database confirms that the buildings were demolished prior to a January 2009 survey.
 Both these notes can help date the other aerial and satellite imagery.

 All this reminded me of another aerial photograph of the same block.
 When the black and white aerial image seen below was made in 1960 the first satellite imagery of earth had been made only a year prior during the August 1959 N.A.S.A. space mission “Explorer 6″.
 The Explorer 6 image takes some imagination to figure out what it is supposed to be so in 1960 routine satellite photography of earth still seemed a space age fantasy.